-One of the Aquarian men dressed in fur coats stepped forward, removing his gloves and extending a hand in Chiamaka’s direction.
+One of the Aquarian men stepped forward, removing his gloves and extending a hand in Chiamaka’s direction.
 He had gunmetal blue eyes, a narrow nose, and wispy hair curling out from his hat.
 His fur coat was a vibrant blue color that served as a startling contrast to the dull brown coats of his Aquarian companions.

-“I am Alexei Andrei,” the man said in Common, and there was barely an accent in his words.
+“I am Alexei Drei,” the man said in Common with barely an accent in his words.
 “I’m the diplomat representing Aquarius.
 I thought that this storm would put off our meeting, but it looks like it’s brought our meeting to an earlier time instead.”
-He chuckled good-nature day.

 Another man wearing a fur coat joined Alexei’s side, whipped off his fur hat, and dusted it before nodding curtly at them.
 He was a head or so taller than Alexei, and his gaze was rather unfriendly.

 “You’re…” Atienna trailed off as she registered his features.

 Nikita Knovak.
 The Aquarian sergeant whom Werner had captured along the Aquarian-Capricornian border four months prior.
 So, he was still alive.